Harishspice/Abhorrent-Sign-Tracker/README.md

 # Abhorrent Sign Tracker - Hand and Face Detection

 Abhorrent Sign Tracker is a Python application that uses computer vision techniques to perform hand and face detection in real-time using your webcam.
-It leverages the OpenCV library for image processing and the MediaPipe library for hand and face tracking.
+It leverages the openCV library for image processing and the MediaPipe library for hand and face tracking.

 ## Features